-Nepal Pharmacy Council is established in 2058 BS (2001 AD) with an objective of making the pharmacy profession effective through systematic and scientific operation and also for the registration of the pharmacists and pharmacy assistants as per their qualification.
+The Nepal Pharmacy Council is hereby established in 2058 order to make effective the pharmacy profession by managing and operating it in a scientific manner and also provide for the registration of names according to the qualification of pharmacists and pharmacy assistants.

 History of Pharmacy Council

 Nepal Pharmaceutical Association (NPA) has played a pivotal role in the formation of the Nepal Pharmacy Council (NPC).
 The NPA’s exercise for preparation of the draft of the NPC Act took momentum after implementation of National Drug Policy 1995 (B.S.
 2051) that clearly spelled out for the policy strategy (Section 4.4c) aiming to promulgate legislative measures to register pharmacy manpower engaged in the pharmacy profession.
 The draft prepared by NPA was discussed in the national seminar entitled “Need of Pharmacy Council for the Development of Pharmacy Services in Nepal” on 10 April 1997 (28 Chaitra 2053) on the auspicious occasion of NPA’s silver jubilee.
 The draft recommended by the seminar was submitted to the Ministry of Health and Population for further action.
 It was circulated to various organizations for their views and support.
 The draft received final approval of the Ministry of Health and Population only after NPA Executive board delegation has several rounds of discussion with the then Health Minister.
 Based on these discussions NPA submitted a justification document for the NPC Act, the summary points of which as reported by the Gorkha Patra on 2 Shrawan 2057 were:

 - National Drug Policy was in favor of a legislative measure for registration of pharmacy manpower engaged in the pharmaceutical field.

 - The draft NPC document was recommended by the national seminar.